akramarenkov/goresearch/assign/README.md

 The code in different packages is almost identical.
 They differ only in the presence/absence of calls to the b.ResetTimer()/b.StopTimer() functions and the order in which the Benchmark* functions are written.

+Current package is a main package which was originally intended to be the only one.

+Package one: the only difference with the main package is the absence of the call to b.ResetTimer() in BenchmarkAssignmentSlice.

+Package two: the only difference with the main package is the absence of the call to b.StopTimer() in BenchmarkAssignmentSlice.

+Package three: the difference with the main package is the complete absence of calls to b.ResetTimer()/b.StopTimer()

+Package four: the difference with the package three is the reverse order of writing the Benchmark* functions.

+Package five: the difference with the main package is the reverse order of writing the Benchmark* functions.

 Running example:

 ```bash